 A crossed cheque is one which has two short parallel lines marked across its face.

-- A cheque which carries too parallel transverse lines across the face of the cheque with or without the words “I and co”, is said to be crossed.
+- A cheque that carries too parallel transverse lines across the face of the cheque with or without the words “I and co”, is said to be crossed.

 - Crossed cheques are of two types.
 By simply crossing a cheque or with the words ” & Co”, by the payer, the payee can either deposit it in his/her account or endorse it in favour of another person on the reverse.
 This practice is nowadays not accepted by the banks.